So, you think you’re happy enough, right?

 If we were to dwell on our happiness indefinitely, then we wouldn’t be caring much for anything else, as any oncoming dangers as predators, earthquakes, or famines.
 We wouldn’t be much worried about saving our species for the future.

-So, How To Be Really Happy Enough?
+How To Be Really Happy Enough?

 - It’s this: Create a series of happy events.
 Yes, create.
-Because happiness is more a result of our actions than serendipitous events.
+Because, happiness is more a result of our actions than serendipitous events.

 - And it’s this: Live the moment with awareness, curiosity, and openness.
 If it’s your mom you’re talking to, then be there with her with your whole being.

 - And this, of course: Share your happiness.
 Share others’ happiness.
 You will be surprised to know that your happiness has somehow made your friend’s mother’s sister happy.
-Because happiness is transmitted up to three levels of a relationship.
+Because, happiness is transmitted up to three levels of a relationship.

 • • •

-√ A Courteous Call: If You Enjoyed this, Please Share it on Facebook or Twitter or LinkedIn below.
+√ If you enjoyed this, please share it on Facebook or Twitter or LinkedIn.